Drack4k/Monte_Carlo_StarGen/README.md

 The code will ask you to enter the number of stars to generate, a seed for those steps that make use of random and define the variable ‘plots’.
 The latter activates the generation of pre-made plots.

 ## Output
-The output of the code consists of the catalog of generated stars, including initial mass, age, object type, final mass.
-This will be generated in the same folder where the code is being executed.
+The output of the code consists in the catalog of the generated stars, including initial mass, age, object type, final mass.
+The catalog will be generated in the same folder where the code is being executed.
 If the user has entered ‘y’ in the ‘plots’ request, then pre-set plots will also be generated in the ‘Plots’ folder.